+Lydia Mwalimu Adude is in charge of the Legal Research and Policy Team at Prof. Tom Ojienda & Associates.
 Lydia holds a Bachelor of Laws (LL.B.) degree from Kenyatta University School of Law (Nairobi, Kenya) and a Master of Laws (LL.M.) degree from Harvard Law School (Cambridge, Massachusetts, United States of America).

-Lydia has relevant international legal experience, especially as concerns legal research, analysis and writing, having worked as a Legal Trainee at the European Center for Constitutional and Human Rights (Berlin, Germany) and as a Legal Intern at both the Special Tribunal for Lebanon (Leidschendam, The Netherlands) and the International Criminal Court (The Hague, The Netherlands).
-Lydia has also worked as a Part-time Lecturer in Law teaching LL.B. degree students Private International Law (Conflict of Laws), at Kenyatta University School of Law, and International Human Rights Law and Criminal Law, at Riara Law School.
+She has relevant international legal experience, especially as concerns legal research, analysis and writing, having worked as a Legal Trainee at the European Center for Constitutional and Human Rights (Berlin, Germany) and as a Legal Intern at both the Special Tribunal for Lebanon (Leidschendam, The Netherlands) and the International Criminal Court (The Hague, The Netherlands).
+She has also worked as a Part-time Lecturer in Law teaching Bachelor of Laws (LL.B.) degree students Private International Law (Conflict of Laws), Law, Science and Technology, and Law and Gender Relationships at Kenyatta University School of Law (KUSOL), and International Human Rights Law and Criminal Law, at Riara University Law School (RLS).